joshco/spoke-docker/README.md

 It will automatically set up postgres, sshd, samba, tmux, vim and zile (emacs-mini).

+When you launch the container, you'll have a running, browsable spoke server.
+You can mount the source directly via SAMBA/Windows File Sharing.

 ## Instructions

 1. Set up docker or docker-machine